top of page

 Adult English Classes

-We offer in-person classes for all levels that meet twice a week.
-Our classes are free to attend and cover a variety of topics over the course of each 8 week session.
-Classes in the morning meet at International House and evening classes meet at community partner locations.
+We offer in-person and virtual English classes for all levels that meet twice a week.
+Our classes are free to attend and cover a variety of topics over the course of each 10 week session.

 Group 240.png